neysofu/reltester/README.md

    - `reltester::partial_eq` for `PartialEq`;
    - `reltester::partial_ord` for `PartialOrd`.

    All of these functions take three arguments of the same type: `a`, `b`, and `c`.
-This is because it takes up to three values are needed to test some invariants.
+This is because it takes up to three values to test some invariants.

 ## Legal